gorczyca/dp_on_dbs/README.md

 ```
 $ bash build.sh
 ```
 The above script (among other things) installs **conda**.
 You will have to scroll down the TOS, then type `yes` to agree to them and accept the default install directory.
+When asked if you wish the installer to initialize Miniconda3 by running conda init you can just press `ENTER` (default NO).

 ## Running